 - Property damage: This is the biggest one and the most tailored.
 It will cover the replacement cost of the vehicle.
 That means those genuine buffalo leathered seats or that dual monitor work desk in the back need coverage that will extend to some serious features.

 - Liability: Every auto policy, including Batman's, needs liability insurance.
 This protects a car owner when they get into an accident and are at fault.
-If you are found to be the one who was shooting the Nas a little too much and cause a four-car pileup, then your liability insurance will be on the hook.
+If you're found to be the one who caused a four-car pileup, then your liability insurance will be on the hook.

 - Uninsured and Underinsured Motorists: Any Batmobile will need this coverage.
 Likely, another road warrior will not have enough coverage to insure your costly automobile.
 If they don't have any insurance or not enough, that is when your own policy would pick up the rest to make sure you have your Batmobile up and running in no time.